 The CLR analyzed the landscape and its existing conditions in great detail, area-by-area, and recommended the following:

-Following this broad guidance, the Conservancy is leading a carefully planned and directed campaign of phased actions to stabilize, repair and recapture features of landscape’s woodlands, gardens, meadows, paths and waterways.
+Following this guidance, the Conservancy was able to lead a carefully planned and directed campaign of phased actions to stabilize, repair and recapture features of landscape’s woodlands, gardens, meadows, paths and waterways, over its first decade.

 Read the Cultural Landscape Report